107 W Aliso St

 - Early Bird Rate: $595 per individual on or before August 29, 2019.

-- Our product, Essentials Online, is available as an option for you to meet the prerequisite if you haven’t taken Evolutionary Playground or the Essentials 3-Day Seminar in person in the past.
+- Our product, Essentials Online, is available as an option for you to meet the prerequisite if you haven’t taken Evolutionary Playground or previously attended the Essentials 3-Day Seminar.
 Cost: Tuition + $97.00

 - Cancellation Policy – 90% refund less $97 for Essentials Online (10% withheld as a cancelation fee).